Theatrical makeup: Lips

 Though the eyes are the most expressive feature of the face, the eyes and ears of the audience follow mouth movements to understand a play's progression.
 If a performer's lips are underdone or overplayed, they will detract from the performer and the performance.
 A general rule is: the larger the mouth, the deeper the lipstick tone.
-However, the actor should not appear “all mouth”.
+However, the actor should not appear "all mouth".

 Fair complexions use shades of lipstick like pink and coral.
 Brown complexions are enhanced by coral and orange shades.
 Red lipsticks are reserved for large theatres and character portrayals.
 An auburn or brown pencil are used to provide definition to the lips.
 Lipsticks on men can look doll-like.
 Men use natural-colored lipsticks, lightly applied.

-Training/Education
+Training and education

 Because stage actors are seen from farther away than actors on screen, it is crucial that their makeup is more dramatic and professionally done.
 Many higher-learning institutions have drama departments where all aspects of theater are taught, including the art of theatrical makeup.
 Some independent agencies also provide classes in theatrical makeup, and online courses are also available.
 Through training, makeup artists learn important techniques such as hand-eye coordination, ability to draw straight lines and consistent shapes, creativity, good grooming and personal hygiene habits, etc. Many makeup artists who specialize in theatrical makeup build portfolios to show their clients and employers.
 Many of them work as freelance makeup artists or work for cosmetics brands in department stores.